smuda16/2CMS/README.md

 The workers, who are able of building the apartments have to check in and check out the time they are working per day.

-Another type of system user are the buyers of the apartments/customers.
-They can view the apartments they are putting money on.

 All in all, this sytem tries to put the management process in a construction company inside a digitalized, error-free and efficient tool.